 They are found in temperate and tropical seas and normally spend their life in mid ocean.

 Velella velella were originally allocated within the order Siphonophora.
 In this order each individual is actually a colony of separate organisms (polyps) that are connected by a canal system and that share nutrients.
-It now it is believed that they are just a single large polyp.
+It now it is believed by some scientists that they are just a single large polyp.
 They have been relocated into the order Chondrophora also known as the Porpitidae.